 The center-weighted and the spot metering on the other hand are a delight to work with.
 Results are fairly accurate and I found myself getting consistently well-exposed images.

-If working with semi auto modes is your thing, rest assured that the camera will get you a good exposure.
-This means that you can spend greater time in composing your images than thinking of the camera settings to use.
+If working with semi-auto modes is your thing, rest assured that the camera will get you good exposure.
+This means that you can spend greater time composing your images than thinking of the camera settings to use.
 However, in situations where the lighting is really tricky and you need to have the subject well exposed, just try avoiding the matrix metering mode.

 The camera has three focus modes: Single Servo AF (S), Continuous Servo AF (C), and Manual Focus (M) .
 And, if you need to track moving subjects, the camera also features a Dynamic Focus Lock-on function to help you out.
 One major quirk I have with the dynamic focus lock-on function is that the viewfinder does not display the AF sensor that is actually being used when taking the photo.
 It only highlights the one that you’d initially selected when composing the image.